via Shell Script

-Terminal ANSI logo designer with 100+ bitmap fonts, color gradients, and multi-format export capabilities
+Terminal ANSI text generator with 100+ bitmap fonts, gradients, shadows, and multi-format export capabilities.

 # via Shell Script